Learning Content Management Systems Guide: LCMS vs. LMS

 What is a Learning Content Management System (LCMS)?

-First thing’s first: an LCMS stands for Learning Content Management System.
-It’s a platform that allows you to create, manage, host and track digital learning content.
-You can think of it like a one-stop-shop for elearning, from creation to delivery.
-Some technologies that you think of primarily as authoring tools may actually tick all the LCMS boxes; Elucidat is a good example of this.
+An LCMS is a platform that allows you to create, manage, host and track digital learning content.
+LCMS stands for learning content management system.
+You can think of it like a one-stop-shop for corporate elearning, from creation to delivery.

 What’s the difference between an LCMS and LMS?

-There is a bit of crossover between an Learning Content Management System (LCMS) and Learning Management System (LMS), and it doesn’t help that their names are similar too.
-Both allow you to host and deliver digital learning, and both are SCORM compatible.
+There is a bit of crossover between Learning Content Management Systems (LCMS’s) and Learning Management Systems (LMS’s), and it doesn’t help that their names are similar too.
+Both management systems allow you to host and deliver digital learning, and both are SCORM compatible.
 But there are important differences between the two.
-The main difference is where they specialize…
+The main difference between LCMS vs LMS is where they specialize…

 Type of learning

-As we’ve seen, an LCMS specializes in digital learning content, whereas an LMS is a platform that allows you to manage a wider range of learning experiences.
-Elearning is one of them, but an LMS also manages more traditional forms of learning and training such as scheduling face-to-face workshops, facilitating learner conversations through social forums and sharing resources.
+As we’ve seen, Learning Content Management Systems specialize in digital learning content, whereas LMS’s are platforms that allow you to manage a wider range of learning experiences.
+Corporate elearning is one of them, but an LMS also manages more traditional forms of learning and training such as scheduling face-to-face workshops, facilitating learner conversations through social forums and sharing resources.

 Other LMSs go broader still, adding HR management into the mix – though this isn’t a universal feature of LMSs.

 Though LMSs allow you to manage more learning experiences, they don’t allow you to actually create those learning experiences.
-You would use a separate authoring tool to build your elearning, download it as a SCORM file, then upload that file to the LMS to manage and deliver the elearning.
+You would use a separate authoring tool to build your online learning, download it as a SCORM file, then upload that file to the LMS to manage and deliver the digital learning materials.
 An LCMS specializes in facilitating creation and delivery in the same place.

 This focus on content creation might make you wonder how elearning authoring tools fit into the picture – are authoring tools and LCMSs one and the same?
 The lines are certainly becoming blurred; Elucidat, for example, started life as an authoring tool, but over time has developed a much broader set of features to enable collaboration, hosting and delivery, which now puts it firmly in the LCMS camp.